Dream of a Lifetime: Recording

-Charts
+Reception

 Dream of a Lifetime found modest success after its release in May 1985.
-The leading single, "Sanctified Lady", reached #2 on the Hot R&B Singles chart, while "It's Madness" peaked at #55 on that chart.
-The album itself peaked at #8 on the R&B chart and #41 on the Billboard 200.
+The leading single, "Sanctified Lady", reached No. 2 on the Hot R&B Singles chart, while "It's Madness" peaked at No. 55 on that chart.
+The album peaked at No. 8 on the R&B chart and No. 41 on the Billboard 200.

+Nelson George of Spin wrote, "Clearly, side one is a reflection of his sexually troubled, drug-filled last year.
+Yet Marvin's attitude toward the material is hardly dire.
+He seems to revel in his outrageousness, and enjoys poking fun at his obsessions.
+The myth of Marvin Gaye, sexual sophisticate/sexual slave, will surely grow."